FreestyleDigital/cloudways-terminal-commands/README.md

 # How to clear Breeze in all applications on a specific server
-Clear Breeze for all applications in a server
+Clear Breeze for all applications on a server

 1. Connect to server via SSH (VSCODE)
 2. Navigate to `cd applications`